devonjones/openforge-tutorials/sets/paints.md

 * Finish: Satin

 Army Painter is a good alternative to citadel.
 They are very similar paints with a similar composition, but are WAY cheaper.
 They are be good for layering, but like citadel will be hard to glaze with.

+Like Vallejo and Warcolours, Army Painter does not sell a line of miniatures, they sell paint and painting accessories.
+This is nice because it limits the degree to which they are beholden to the needs of their miniature lines.
+They do however have D&D and CMON licenses.

 ## Citadel